-The COVID-19 crisis has had a devastating effect on restaurant and food services.
+The COVID-19 crisis had a devastating effect on restaurant and food services.
 This industry is made up of many small, one-store businesses with local employees paid an hourly wage plus tips.
-Overall, more than 15 million people make their living in over one million establishments across the U.S. For months, reservations had decreased, but by mid-March, many restaurant dining rooms closed to patrons, and restaurants had to change the way they do business.
+Overall, more than 15 million people make their living restaurants across the U.S. For months, reservations had decreased, but soon, many restaurant dining rooms closed to patrons, and restaurants had to change the way they do business.

 Here are some examples of restaurant and food services who are keeping the lights on and feeding people.

-- Like many other restaurants after the March 18 closure, Soul Taco in Richmond, Virginia converted to takeout or delivery only.
+- Like many restaurants, Soul Taco in Richmond, Virginia converted to takeout or delivery only.
 Then they went one further.
 They converted their dining room into a pop-up grocery store so people wouldn’t have to brave supermarkets.
 They also started selling family meal kits for taco night.

-- In addition to take= out and delivery options, Abrusci’s Fire & Vine in Lakewood, Colorado is now offering prepared meal kits and grocery items that are hard to find such as eggs, pasta, and rice.
+- In addition to take out and delivery options, Abrusci’s Fire & Vine in Lakewood, Colorado offers prepared meal kits and grocery items that are hard to find such as eggs, pasta, and rice.

-- Prefer wine?
-The Swirlery in Orlando, Florida is curating wines to be picked up in the parking lot.
-Call to explain the wines you prefer and your price points, and their master sommelier will pick out wines and deliver them to your car.
+- The Swirlery in Orlando, Florida curates wines to be picked up in the parking lot.
+Call to discuss the wines you prefer and your price points, and their master sommelier will pick out wines and deliver them to your car.

-- Not only is the Nantucket Culinary Center preparing and cooking pre-ordered family meals, but for every meal you buy they will also donate a meal to a family in need.
+- The Nantucket Culinary Center prepares and cooks pre-ordered family meals, and for every meal you buy they donate a meal to a family in need.

-- The Sunderland Farm Collaborative in western Massachusetts is bringing together farms across the region to coordinate deliveries of fresh produce, baked goods, and other local foods.
-This new model of cooperation was up and running in less than a week in direct response to the need in the region.
+- The Sunderland Farm Collaborative in western Massachusetts brought farms across the region together to coordinate deliveries of fresh produce, baked goods, and other local foods.
+This co-op format was up and running in less than a week.

-- In Tucson, Welcome Diner is offering a pay-what-you-can staff meal.
-They are extending the concept of a family meal (the meal restaurant employees sit down to together before their shift) to feed their wider community.
+- In Tucson, Welcome Diner offers a pay-what-you-can staff meal.
+They extended the concept of a family meal (the meal restaurant employees sit down to together before their shift) to feed their wider community.

-- Schmidt’s Pastry Cottage in Utah is going extreme in extreme times: they are giving away all of their bread until they cannot give it away anymore.
-This keeps employees working and focused and helps people in need.
+- Schmidt’s Pastry Cottage in Utah went extreme in extreme times: they give all of their bread until they cannot give it away anymore.
+It has kept employees working and focused and helps people in need.
 In return, businesses and community members have flooded the shop with support in the form of gratitude and donations to keep going.

-This is just a fraction of the creative ways restaurants and food services are changing their model to continue to serve their community and support their employees.
+This is just a sample of the ways restaurants and food services changed their model to continue to serve their community and support their employees.

 Retail And Service Establishments